- Elective Study and Readings Blocks

 Elective Study & Reading Blocks

-Students may take up to three months of independent study or readings for credit.
-Any combination of study and readings for the three months is acceptable, either for credit or audit (e.g., 3 study months and 0 readings months, 2 study months and 1 audit readings month, etc.).
-A request for additional study/readings months must be petitioned to the Council on Curriculum.
-These additional months will be considered “Audit” (not for credit) and will not count toward the required 38 medical school months.
+Students may take up to four blocks of independent study or readings for credit.
+Any combination of study and readings for the four blocks is acceptable, either for credit or audit (e.g., 4 study blocks and 0 readings blocks, 2 study blocks and 2 audit readings block, etc.).

-Any readings month, credit or not-for-credit, granted for a student must be a supervised, organized experience, and may be conducted with the Learning Resource Specialist or any physician approved by the Council on Curriculum.
-A Readings Month Goals and Objectives form must be completed by the student, signed by the physician, and submitted to the Council on Curriculum no later than the first calendar day of the month prior to the start date of the readings month or credit will not be issued.
-Students are required to attend weekly Continuing Care Clinic while on a readings month, whether credit or audit.
-Due to clinic responsibilities, a readings month may not be taken out of town.
+Any readings block, credit or not-for-credit, granted for a student must be a supervised, organized experience, and may be conducted with the Learning Resource Specialist or any physician approved by the Council on Curriculum.
+A Readings Block Goals and Objectives form must be completed by the student, signed by the evaluating physician, and submitted to the Council on Curriculum no later than the first calendar day of the block prior to the start date of the readings block or credit will not be issued.
+Students are required to attend weekly Continuing Care Clinic while on a readings block, whether credit or audit.
+Due to clinic responsibilities, a readings block may not be taken out of town.

 Clinical Electives Policy